-I was prepared for a night of pure dumb terrible action until I realized double checked the release date for The Courier, a title that is apparently overused.
+I was prepared for a night of pure dumb terrible action until I double checked the release date for The Courier, a title that is apparently overused.
+I had been watching a trailer for a 2019 film of the same name.
 This was, however, a pleasant suprise.
-I'm a fan of a good spy thriller and The Courier delivers a narrative that comes to life when it grounds itself in a grounded world of spycraft.
+I'm a fan of a good spy thriller and The Courier delivers a narrative that comes to life when it grounds itself in a world of believable spycraft.
 To my disappointment, well after it runs out of material the movie just keeps going, writing itself into a hole with no satisfying way out right up until it just ends.

 Set during the cold war and starting right before the Cuban missile crisis, Benedict Cumberbatch plays a middle age out of shape businessman with a mild alcohol problem named Greville Wynne.
 After Oleg Penkovsky (Merab Ninidze), a Russian official, reaches out to the United States to give information that he believes may prevent nuclear war, the CIA works with MI6 to recruit Wynne as a courier to work with Oleg in order to smuggle information out of the U.S.S.R.